cateldev/electro-sound/README.md

 ## About :question:
 This application is a must-have for musicians whom seek to practice their criativity!

+This project was made throughout the JavaScript course by Alura but with some upgrades and features which weren't added during the classes.
 <br>

 ## Techs :computer: